QuTech-Delft/qtt/README.md

 $ pip install wheel
 $ pip install -e .
 ```
-When (encountered on Linux) PyQt5 gives an error when installing try upgrading pip and setuptools and rerun 'pip install -e .'
+When (encountered on Linux) PyQt5 gives an error when installing try upgrading pip and rerun 'pip install -e .'
 ```
 $ pip install --upgrade pip
-$ pip install --upgrade setuptools
 ```
 ### When incompatibility problems arise
 Sometimes the default installation does not work because of incompatible dependencies between the used packages